-Do your best to make the interview appear as conversational as possible.
+Do your best to make the interview as conversational as possible.
 Some individuals have never spoken about many of the things they will be discussing, let alone to a stranger.
 You may, and should, ask additional questions for clarification at any point.

 You should be as personable as is reasonable.
 Ask for details, specifics, and anecdotes.
 Make the conversation personal.
-Explain that this isn't a test of right and wrong answers (even though it is), this is a discussion with a purpose of getting to know the Interviewee.
-Your goal with this is to allow the interviewee to relax, and to get them talking with a more readily verbalized stream of consciousness.
+Explain that this isn't a test of right and wrong answers, this is a discussion with a purpose of getting to know the Interviewee.